Stochastic Localization Methods for Convex Discrete Optimization via Simulation: Simulation-optimization Algorithms and Complexity Analysis: Multi-dimensional Case

-In this section, we propose stochastic cutting-plane algorithms to achieve the PGS guarantee for discrete convex simulation optimization problems with multi-dimensional decision variables.
-The decision space is considered as $\mathcal{X} = [N]^d$.
-We have in mind cases where both the problem scale $N$ and the dimension $d$ are large.
-In the multi-dimensional case, the discrete convexity of $f$ is defined by the so-called $L^\natural$-convexity, which is defined on the mid-point convexity for discrete variables.
-The exact definition will be given shortly in Section \ref{sec:Lnatural}.
-The $L^\natural$-convexity can lead to a property that the discrete convex function has a convex extension along with an explicit subgradient defined on the convex hull $[1,N]^d$.
-We next discuss a brief outline of results in this section before discussing the details.
-A first natural idea is to extend the adaptive sampling algorithm developed in Section \ref{sec:one-dim} to the multi-dimensional case.
-A direct generalization of the adaptive sampling algorithm results in the zeroth-order stochastic ellipsoid method~\citep{agarwal2011stochastic} and the zeroth-order random walk method~\citep{liang2014zeroth}, whose computational complexities have $O(d^{33})$ and $O(d^{14})$ dependence on the dimension, respectively.
-On the other hand, we show that the enhanced adaptive sampling method can be naturally extended to the multi-dimensional case.
-The multi-dimensional enhanced adaptive sampling algorithm also has expected simulation cost independent of scale $N$ when $N$ is large.
-However, the expected simulation cost has exponential dependence on the dimension $d$ and therefore the enhanced adaptive sampling algorithm is only suitable for low-dimensional problems.
-The high order dependence on $d$ by simply extending the one-dimensional algorithms to multi-dimensional problems may prohibit the practical use even for moderate-dimension problems.
-We therefore develop new stochastic cutting-plane algorithms, which utilize properties of $L^\natural$-convex functions and the \lovasz extension, to evaluate unbiased stochastic subgradients at each point via finite difference.
-In contrast to the one-dimensional case, the stochastic subgradients information is proved to be useful in reducing the dependence of simulation cost on $d$.
-More specifically, our proposed stochastic cutting-plane algorithms are proved to have $O(d^3)$ dependence on $d$.
-In addition, the stochastic cutting-plane methods have only logarithm dependence on the Lipschitz constant $L$, while the gradient-based method in~\citet{zhang2020discrete} has quadratic dependence on $L$.
-Furthermore, the discrete nature of problem \eqref{eqn:obj} makes it possible to devise strongly polynomial algorithms, i.e., algorithms that do not require the knowledge of Lipschitz constant.
+We outline the intuition underlying the algorithm design of this section before discussing the details. \revisee{Since we have observed the power of localization from the one-dimensional case, the major approach is to design multi-dimensional algorithms based on the same idea.} The first idea of applying the localization technique is to extend the tri-section sampling algorithm to the multi-dimensional case.
+A direct generalization of the tri-section sampling algorithm results in the zeroth-order stochastic ellipsoid method~\citep{agarwal2011stochastic} and the zeroth-order random walk method~\citep{liang2014zeroth}, whose computational complexities have $O(d^{33})$ and $O(d^{14})$ dependence on the dimension, respectively.
+On the other hand, we show that the shrinking uniform sampling method can be naturally extended to the multi-dimensional case.
+The multi-dimensional shrinking uniform sampling algorithm also has an expected simulation cost independent of the scale $N$ using the asymptotic criterion in \citet{kaufmann2016complexity} (i.e., when $\delta$ is sufficiently small).
+However, the expected simulation cost has an exponential dependence on the dimension $d$ and, therefore, the shrinking uniform sampling algorithm is only suitable for low-dimensional problems.